toniov/es-fixtures/README.md

 ## bootstrap(index, type, config)

-Returns a new Loader instance, configured to interact by the default with the specified `index` and `type`.
+Returns a new Loader instance, configured to interact by default with the specified `index` and `type`.

 `config` parameter is optional, by default it will contain `{ host: 'localhost:9200' }`.
 A list of available options is specified in the driver official [documentation](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/configuration.html).